-Guerrero Jr. hits 3 HRs, slam off Scherzer, Jays beat Nats
+Guerrero hits 3 HRs, slam off Scherzer, Jays beat Nats

 DUNEDIN, Fla.
+(AP) — Vladimir Guerrero Jr. put on a power display that really impressed his Hall of Fame father.

-(AP) — Vladimir Guerrero Jr. hit three home runs, including a grand slam and solo shot off Washington ace Max Scherzer, and had seven RBIs as the Toronto Blue Jays beat the Nationals 9-5 on Tuesday night.
+Guerrero hit three home runs, including a grand slam and solo shot off Washington ace Max Scherzer, and had seven RBIs as the Toronto Blue Jays beat the Nationals 9-5 on Tuesday night.

+“I’m feeling very blessed right now,” Guerrero said.
+“Hitting two homers against a legend like that, it’s unbelievable what I’m feeling right now.”

+Scherzer (1-2) joined Ivan Nova as the only pitchers to have allowed a homer to both Guerrero Jr. and his legendary father.

 Guerrero’s slam in the third put the Blue Jays ahead 4-3 and ended Scherzer’s scoreless streak at 19 innings.